sitereports/docs/docs/reference/faq.md

 ### What is SiteReports?

-SiteReports is a comprehensive web application that helps you analyze websites and generate detailed reports about their performance, SEO, accessibility, and best practices.
+SiteReports is a professional AV site reporting platform designed specifically for AV integrators, project managers, and technicians.
+It helps you manage installation projects, track assets, generate detailed reports, and collaborate with your team—all in one streamlined solution.

 ### Who is SiteReports for?

-SiteReports is designed for web developers, digital marketers, SEO specialists, UX designers, and business owners who want to understand and improve their websites.

-### How accurate are the reports?

-SiteReports uses industry-standard tools and methodologies to ensure high accuracy.
-Our analysis engines are regularly updated to reflect the latest web standards and best practices.
+SiteReports is designed for:
+- **AV Professionals** managing installation projects
+- **Project Managers** coordinating team activities and tracking progress
+- **Field Technicians** documenting installations and testing
+- **System Integrators** organizing project assets and documentation
+- **AV Consultants** creating and sharing professional reports

+### How is SiteReports different from other project management tools?

+Unlike generic project management tools, SiteReports is built specifically for the AV industry.
+It includes features like QR-based asset tracking, detailed installation reports, and streamlined workflows tailored to AV integrators.

-### Can I analyze any website?
+### Can I use SiteReports on mobile devices?

-Yes, you can analyze any publicly accessible website.
-For private websites or those behind authentication, you can use our authentication features to provide access credentials.
+Yes!
+SiteReports is fully responsive and works on tablets, mobile phones, and desktop devices, ensuring that field technicians and project managers can update project details on the go.

+---

 ## Account & Billing

 ### What plans do you offer?

-We offer several plans:
+We offer multiple plans to fit different needs:
-- **Free**: Basic analysis with limited reports per month
+- **Free**: Basic project management and limited reports
-- **Professional**: More reports, advanced features, and team collaboration
+- **Professional**: Advanced reporting, QR tracking, and team collaboration
-- **Enterprise**: Custom limits, priority support, and advanced security features
+- **Enterprise**: Custom integrations, priority support, and advanced security features

-### How many reports can I generate?

-The number of reports depends on your plan:
-- **Free**: 5 reports per month
-- **Professional**: 50 reports per month
-- **Enterprise**: Custom limits based on your needs

 ### Can I upgrade or downgrade my plan?

 Yes, you can change your plan at any time.
-When upgrading, you'll have immediate access to additional features.
-When downgrading, the changes will take effect at the end of your current billing cycle.
+Upgrades take effect immediately, while downgrades apply at the end of your billing cycle.

 ### Do you offer refunds?

-We offer a 14-day money-back guarantee for new subscriptions.
-If you're not satisfied with our service, contact our support team within 14 days of your purchase for a full refund.
+We offer a **14-day money-back guarantee** for new subscriptions.
+If SiteReports isn’t right for you, contact support within 14 days of purchase for a full refund.

+---

 ## Features & Functionality

 ### What types of reports can I generate?

-SiteReports offers several report types:
-- Full Site Analysis
-- Performance Reports
-- SEO Reports
-- Accessibility Reports
-- Custom Reports with specific metrics
+SiteReports allows you to generate:
+- **Installation Reports** (Document every step of an AV project)
+- **Asset Tracking Reports** (Monitor equipment from HQ to installation)
+- **Daily Work Logs** (Keep records of site activities and technician progress)
+- **Testing & Commissioning Reports** (Verify AV system performance)
+- **Custom Reports** (Create reports based on your specific needs)

-### Can I schedule recurring reports?
+### Can I track assets with QR codes?

-Yes, with Professional and Enterprise plans, you can schedule reports to run automatically on a daily, weekly, or monthly basis.
+Yes!
+SiteReports allows you to:
+- Generate **QR codes** for AV equipment
+- Scan codes to **check asset status** (in storage, in transit, installed)
+- Link assets to **projects, reports, and tasks**

 ### How do I share reports with my team or clients?

-You can share reports by:
-- Generating shareable links
-- Sending reports via email
+Reports can be shared via:
+- **Secure links**
+- **Email invitations**
-- Exporting reports as PDF, CSV, or HTML
+- **Export options** (PDF, CSV, or HTML)
-- Adding team members to your account (Professional and Enterprise plans)
+- **Team access controls** (Assign permissions for team members)

+### Can I organize my projects with folders?

+Yes, SiteReports has a **flexible folder system**, allowing you to:
+- Organize documents, reports, and assets by project
+- Group related tasks and notes
+- Maintain a structured workflow for large AV installations

+### Does SiteReports support offline mode?

+Currently, SiteReports requires an internet connection for real-time collaboration, but we are working on **offline data entry** features for future updates.

+---

+## Technical Questions

+### How does SiteReports track project progress?

+SiteReports provides:
+- **Task Management Tools** (Assign, track, and complete tasks)
+- **Project Status Updates** (Monitor each phase of an AV installation)
+- **Team Collaboration Features** (Comments, file sharing, and notifications)

+### Can I integrate SiteReports with other tools?

+Yes, we offer integrations with:
+- **Google Drive / Dropbox** (Store and access project files)
+- **Slack / Microsoft Teams** (Get notifications and updates)
+- **Trello / Jira** (Sync tasks and workflows)
+- **Custom Webhooks** (Integrate with your internal systems)

 ### Can I white-label the reports?

-Yes, white-labeling is available on Enterprise plans.
-This allows you to remove SiteReports branding and add your own logo and colors to reports.
+Yes!
+White-labeling is available on the **Enterprise plan**, allowing you to customize reports with your **company branding, logo, and colors**.

-## Technical Questions

-### How does SiteReports analyze websites?

-SiteReports uses a combination of:
-- Web crawlers to discover and index pages
-- Performance testing tools to measure loading times
-- Accessibility scanners to check compliance
-- SEO analysis engines to evaluate search optimization
-- Best practices checkers to identify improvement opportunities

-### Can SiteReports analyze single-page applications (SPAs)?

-Yes, our analysis engine is designed to handle modern web applications, including SPAs built with frameworks like React, Angular, or Vue.js.

-### Does SiteReports work with mobile apps?

-SiteReports is designed for web applications and websites.
-While we can analyze the web components of mobile apps, we don't currently offer native mobile app analysis.

-### What browsers and devices do you test on?

-We simulate tests on:
-- Desktop: Chrome, Firefox, Safari, and Edge
-- Mobile: iOS Safari and Android Chrome
-- Various device sizes and screen resolutions
-- Different connection speeds (3G, 4G, etc.)
+---

 ## Troubleshooting

 ### My report is taking a long time to generate.
 Is this normal?

-Report generation time depends on:
+Report generation speed depends on:
-- The size and complexity of the website
-- The number of pages being analyzed
-- The type of report you're generating
-- Current system load
+- **Project size** (Number of assets, tasks, and notes)
+- **Internet speed** (Uploading large images and documents)
+- **System load** (High traffic may cause minor delays)

-Most reports complete within 5-15 minutes, but larger sites may take longer.
+Most reports are generated within **5-10 minutes**.

-### Why are some pages on my site not being analyzed?
+### Why are some project files missing?

-Pages might be skipped if they:
-- Are blocked by robots.txt
-- Require authentication that wasn't provided
-- Are dynamically generated with JavaScript that our crawler couldn't execute
-- Exceed your plan's page limit
-- Have URLs that match exclusion patterns you've set
+Possible reasons:
+- The file was deleted by another team member
+- The project has **restricted permissions**
+- The file was uploaded incorrectly or is too large
+- There was a temporary **server sync issue** (try reloading the page)

-### How do I interpret the scores in my report?
+### How do I reset my password?

-Our scoring system uses a 0-100 scale:
-- **90-100**: Excellent - Your site excels in this category
-- **70-89**: Good - Your site performs well but has room for improvement
-- **50-69**: Average - Several issues need attention
-- **30-49**: Poor - Significant problems that require addressing
-- **0-29**: Critical - Urgent issues that need immediate attention

-### Can I export raw data for further analysis?

-Yes, you can export report data in CSV or JSON format for further analysis in other tools.

-## Integration & API

-### Does SiteReports offer an API?

-Yes, we provide a comprehensive API that allows you to integrate SiteReports functionality into your own applications and workflows.
-See our [API Reference](api) for details.

-### Can I integrate SiteReports with other tools?

-Yes, we offer integrations with:
-- Google Analytics
-- Google Search Console
-- Slack
-- Microsoft Teams
-- Trello
-- Jira
-- Custom webhooks for your own integrations

-### Is there an SDK for developers?

-Yes, we provide official SDK libraries for:
-- JavaScript/Node.js
-- Python
-- PHP
-- Ruby
+You can reset your password by clicking **"Forgot Password?"** on the login page.
+If you’re having trouble, contact **support@sitereports.live**.

+---

 ## Security & Privacy

 ### How secure is my data?

 We take security seriously:
-- All data is encrypted in transit and at rest
+- **Encrypted storage** (All data is encrypted at rest and in transit)
-- We use industry-standard security practices
-- Regular security audits and penetration testing
-- SOC 2 compliance (Enterprise plan)

-### Do you store the websites I analyze?

-We store report data but not complete copies of analyzed websites.
-We retain only the necessary information to generate and display your reports.
+- **Role-based access control** (Restrict permissions for different team members)
+- **Regular security audits** to ensure compliance with industry standards

-### Who can access my reports?
+### Who can access my projects?

-Only you and users you explicitly share reports with can access your data.
-Our staff cannot access your reports unless you grant permission for troubleshooting purposes.
+Only users you invite can access your project data. **Admins** have control over team permissions.

 ### Can I delete my data?

-Yes, you can delete individual reports or your entire account at any time through your account settings.
+Yes, you can:
+- Delete individual reports and assets
+- Remove an entire project
+- Permanently delete your account

+---

+## Integration & API

+### Does SiteReports offer an API?

+Yes!
+Our API allows you to:
+- **Automate report generation**
+- **Sync asset tracking data**
+- **Integrate SiteReports with your internal systems**

+Visit our [API Documentation](https://docs.sitereports.live/api) for more details.

+### Is there an SDK for developers?

+Yes, we provide SDKs for:
+- **JavaScript / Node.js**
+- **Python**
+- **PHP**
+- **Ruby**

+These SDKs allow easy integration of SiteReports into your existing tools and workflows.

+---

 ## Still Have Questions?

-If you couldn't find the answer to your question, please:
+If you couldn’t find the answer to your question, you can:
 - Check our [detailed documentation](https://docs.sitereports.live)
 - Contact our [support team](https://sitereports.live/contact)
 - Join our [community forum](https://community.sitereports.live)